norskeld/nrsk.dev/src/content/zeal/introduction.md

 2. a practical and simple type system with single ownership model;
 3. a Go/Elixir-like M:N concurrency model;
 4. a GC-less bytecode virtual machine.

-As you can see, it's somewhat ambitious.
-At the very least I'd like to implement